Bagne (penal establishment)

 In French history, bagne /fr/ is a term used to describe a penal establishment where forced labor was enforced.
 These establishments were typically in penal colonies or galleys where there were the port bagnes (or maritime bagnes).
 Not all convicts in the penal system were sentenced to forced labor.

 The word "bagne" comes from the Italian bagno, name of a prison in Livorno built on the site of a therma, an ancient Roman Bathhouse.

 Bagnard, from a Bagne of Toulon (Musée du Bagne, Fort Balaguier, Toulon).

 History

 The galleys were originally port bagnes (or maritime bagnes), which explains why part of the vocabulary of bagne and the prison comes from the vocabulary of the galley slaves.

 French colonial bagnes were established by a series of decrees in 1852 and 1853, supplemented by the Transportation Act of 1854.
 They were only abolished in 1938 (transportation to a bagne by deportation), and definitively abolished in 1945 (detention in a bagne).
 However, the last prisoners had to complete their sentences and were not released until 1953.

-At the French Guiana penal colony, doubling the sentence meant that all convicts had to stay on after serving their sentence, for a period equivalent to their initial sentence.